 - Entry into the EU market – As a part of the European Union, Malta benefits from all EU Double Tax treaties and regulations.

 - Minimum share capital – There is a minimum authorised share capital requirement of €1,250.
-20% of the minimum share capital must be paid on incorportation, the remainder must be paid within 12 months of incorporation.
+20% of the minimum share capital must be paid on incorporation, the remainder must be paid within 12 months of incorporation.

-Requirements to Form a Corporation in Malta
+Requirements to Form a Private Exempt Company in Malta

 - Registration – Company formation can take up to 4 weeks.